Atrocitus: Encounter with William Hand

-After landing near an airbase, and killing an unspecified number of Air Force troopers, Atrocitus recited what would later become the oath of the Red Lantern Corps, and performed a ritual that told him the name of the herald of the Blackest Night: William Hand.
+After landing near an airbase and killing an unspecified number of Air Force troopers, Atrocitus recited what would later become the oath of the Red Lantern Corps, and performed a ritual that told him the name of the herald of the Blackest Night: William Hand.
 Atrocitus created a device using stolen gun parts that acted as a cosmic divining rod, and used it to lead him to Hand.
 Once he tracked down the human who, it was said, would play a prominent role in the coming of the Blackest Night, he attacked, and planned to take Hand's innards back to Ysmault.
-Before his plan proceeded, however, Sinestro and rookie Green Lantern Hal Jordan intercepted him, spiriting William Hand to safety.
-Atrocitus used his newly constructed device to sap the power from their rings, leaving them with only their wits to defend them from the master of the Five Inversions.
-Sinestro was able to restore their rings' powers through his power battery, but Atrocitus still had the upper hand.
-Just as he was about to crush Sinestro with a power shovel, Jordan used his ring to blow up the yellow vehicle, which surprised Atrocitus greatly, as he believed Green Lantern rings did not work on anything colored yellow.
-Defeated, Atrocitus was contained by Sinestro, and brought to Oa.
-He was later returned to Ysmault by Sinestro, where he prophesied that Sinestro's home planet Korugar would soon erupt into chaos and disorder.
-Through this act, it was implied that it was Atrocitus who planted the seeds of Sinestro's later fall from grace.
+However, Sinestro and rookie Green Lantern Hal Jordan intercept Atrocitus, taking Hand to safety.
+Defeated, Atrocitus is contained by Sinestro and brought to Oa.
+Atrocitus is later returned to Ysmault by Sinestro, where he prophesied that Sinestro's home planet Korugar would erupt into chaos and disorder.
+Through this act, it was implied that Atrocitus planted the seeds of Sinestro's later fall from grace.